cloud-native-IoT/integrations/README.md

 # recasta integrations
 Integrations into external systems for our forever free cloud.
-This packages use the single target API.
+This integrations are using the single target API.
 To enable as much as possible modularization we have split the plugins into two main streams:

 * ### generic packages
    * [pkg](pkg)